 - ISTM 209, FINC 409, MGMT 309 and MKTG 409 must be taken at Texas A&M University and substitutions will not be allowed.

-- Credit by exam is offered for students who have not taken ISTM 209 but can demonstrate mastery of the course concepts.
-See http://dars.tamu.edu/Testing.
+- The Information Systems CLEP exam is available for students who have not taken ISTM 209 to demonstrate mastery of the course concepts.
+See http://testing.tamu.edu/Exams/CLEP.

 - MGMT 212 Business Law (or its TCCNS equivalent, BUSI 2301) is not equivalent to the required course MGMT 209 and will not be approved for substitution.